matepek/vscode-catch2-test-adapter/README.md

 - Sorts tests and suites (_testExplorer.sort_).
 - Supports popular **debuggers** such as `vadimcn.vscode-lldb`, `webfreak.debug` and `ms-vscode.cpptools` out of the box.

-### Upcoming features:

-- Reloads test list of an executable if it is recompiled. (_Hint: Right click -> Enable Autorun_)
-- Streamed loading of tests.

 ### Missing features (coming in the future if possible):

 - Retire tests and "Autorun" them.